-- Speak to your GP (doctor), named health visitor at your clinic or the Specialist Health Visitor at the Early Years Centre.
+- Speak to your GP (doctor), school nurse or the Specialist Health Visitor at the Early Years Centre.

 - If they cannot help you themselves, they can refer your child to a specialist clinic, therapist, nurse or doctor for further assessment.

 - If you think your child, aged 5-8 has complex needs or a specific disability,you can contact the Early Years Centre.
 The EYC has a team of professionals with a range of experience in assessing children from 0-8 years.

 - If you have concerns about your child's learning, physical or social, emotional and behavioural development, your GP, health visitor, nursery/school, hospital or the Early Years Centre can refer you to the Schools and Community Psychology Service (SCPS).

 - If you are worried about your child's mental health, then you can ask your GP to refer your child to the Child and Adolescent Mental Health Service (CAMHS).